CONTENTS

 bank transfer, or purchase order for $975. ($850

-if a Technical Market Analysis has been ordered from Memory Strategies in the
+if a Memory Technology Report has been ordered from Memory Strategies in the

 past year.)